cadojo/CommonLicenses.jl/README.md

 post, or whatever.
 You need to re-find the contents of this license.
 Not a big deal, but this gets a bit cumbersome, right?

 Enter: `Licenses.jl`.
-This package provides every standard open source --- and CC --- license as a simple method: e.g. `MIT()`.
+This package provides every standard license tracked by the [SPDX License List](https://spdx.org/licenses/).
 So all you need to do is install this package, and print your desired license wherever you want it!

 ## Usage